Rod Library--Special Collections

 In October, the wrestling team and University received a great honor when athletic officials announced that the NCAA Championship tournament would be held in the UNI Dome in 1997.
 Championship meets have been held at UNI five times over the years.
 In 1950, the Division I meet, which UNI won, was held in the West Gymnasium.
 Division II Championship meets were held at UNI in 1963, 1964, 1977, and 1978.
 UNI also won the tournament in 1978.

-One of the highlights of this season was the 18-16 win over Iowa State University January 14.
-At that time, UNI had won only thirteen meets with ISU since the schools started competing against each other in the 1924 season.
+One of the highlights of this season was the 18-16 win over Iowa State University on January 14.
+At that time, UNI had won only thirteen meets with ISU since the schools started competing against each other in 1924.
 Eleven of those wins fell between the 1940 and 1952 seasons.
 The last meet UNI won with Iowa State was in 1988.

 Justin Greenlee wrestling an Iowa State opponent.